scandipwa/docs.scandipwa.com/content/docs/plugin-mechanism.md

  ┃   ┃ ┣ 📂store
  ┃   ┃ ┣ 📂util
  ┃   ┃ ┗ 📂plugin
- ┃   ┃   ┗ 📜<name>.plugin.js # Pluggin configuration and implementation
+ ┃   ┃   ┗ 📜<name>.plugin.js # Plugin configuration and implementation
  ┃   ┗ 📂 sw       # Plugins and functionality for the Service Worker context
  ┃     ┣ 📂handler
  ┃     ┣ 📂util
  ┃     ┗ 📂plugin
- ┃       ┗ 📜<name>.plugin.js # Pluggin configuration and implementation
+ ┃       ┗ 📜<name>.plugin.js # Plugin configuration and implementation
  ┣ 📜package.json  # JS dependencies
  ┗ 📜composer.json # Composer dependencies and the PACKAGE NAME which is mandatory
 ```

 ## Creating a simple extension

-> **Note**:
->
-> This section is more up-to-date than the videos above.

 1. Create a `localmodules` directory in the Magento root of your application.
 This directory will be used to store extensions that are in development.

 2. In the `localmodules` directory, create a regular Composer package.

-3. In a subdirectory of your package, `src/scandipwa/app/plugin`, create a file named `<name>.plugin.js`.
+3. In a subdirectory of your package, `src/scandipwa/app/plugin`, create files for your plugins.
+By convention, these end with `.plugin.js`

     4. Implement your plugin's logic (see "Plugin implementation")

     5. Configure your plugin's target (see "Plugin configuration")

 6. Enable your extension in scandipwa.json (see "Enabling extensions")